fstltna/MednafenStartup/README.md

 1. Copy **mednafen** into **/home/mednafenuser/bin** - make sure it is executable
 2. Copy **startmednafen** into **/home/mednafenuser/mednafen-server** - make sure it is executable
-4. Run add to "crontab -e" as mednafenuser: "**@reboot /home/mednafenuser/bin/mednafen start**"
+4. As mednafenuser run "crontab -e" and add this line: "**@reboot /home/mednafenuser/bin/mednafen start**"

 When you want to view the Mednafen console, just enter "**screen -r**" in your shell.